cncf/glossary/definitions/stateful_apps.md

 ### What it is

 In a Kubernetes environment, stateful applications store state information generated from requests.
 To run, all pods within a stateful container must have a local volume of persistent storage.
+"State" refers to any changeable condition, including the results of internal operations, interactions with other applications or services, user-set preferences, environment variables, the contents of memory or temporary storage, or files opened, read from, or written to.
 By contrast, stateless applications are containerized microservices that have a single function or service.
-They leverage a server to process requests, but the server doesn’t retain state information between requests, and different requests can be processed by different servers.
-They don’t require storage to run, because they don’t retain any data.

 ### Problem it Addresses

-Stateless applications tackle the problem of resiliency, because different pods across a cluster can work independently, with multiple requests coming to them at the same time.
-If there’s a problem, you can easily restart the application, and it will return to its initial state with little or no downtime.
-As such, the benefits of stateless applications include resiliency, elasticity, and high availability.
-However, most applications we use today are at least partly stateful, as they store things like preferences and settings to improve the user experience.
+Stateful applications and the data they contain are common in most organizations.
+Being able to support data-driven applications with Kubernetes enables more organizations to take advantage of containers for modernizing their legacy apps as well as for supporting additional mission-critical use cases which are often stateful.
+A lot of the applications that we encounter on a day-to-day basis are at least somewhat stateful.
+For example, they can store setting preferences, keep track of window size and location, and recent activity.

 ### How it Helps

 Depending on what application you’re deploying, you may choose to use either stateful or stateless.
-Stateless containers are easier to deploy, and you don’t need to worry about saving container data on persistent storage volumes.
-You also don't have to worry about backing up the data.
-However, if your application needs to retain state information to do what it’s supposed to do, stateful is the only option.
+When a stateful application is interrupted, the context and history can be stored, so you can pick up where you left off with ease.
+If your application needs to retain state information to do what it’s supposed to do, stateful is the only option.
 If you choose stateful, make sure you have a Kubernetes-native backup solution to prevent accidental data loss or corruption.